ntop/nDPI/README.md

 ### How To Compile nDPI

-In order to compile this library do
+In order to compile this project do

 - ./autogen.sh
-- ./configure
 - make

+To compile the library w/o any tools or tests:

+- ./autogen.sh --with-only-libndpi
+- make

 To run tests do additionally:

-- cd tests; ./do.sh
+- ./tests/do.sh # Generate and check for diff's in PCAP files
+- ./tests/do-unit.sh # Run unit tests
+- ./tests/do-dga.sh # Run DGA detection test

+or run all with: `make check`

-Please note that the pre-requisites for compilation include:
+Please note that the (minimal) pre-requisites for compilation include:
-- GNU tools (autogen, automake, autoconf, libtool)
+- GNU tools (autoconf automake libtool pkg-config gettext flex bison)
-- GNU C compiler (gcc)
+- GNU C compiler (gcc) or Clang

 On Debian/Ubuntu systems do:
-- sudo apt-get install build-essential git bison flex libpcap-dev libtool libtool-bin autoconf pkg-config automake autogen libjson-c-dev libnuma-dev libgcrypt20-dev libpcre2-dev
+- sudo apt-get install build-essential git gettext flex bison libtool autoconf automake pkg-config libpcap-dev libjson-c-dev libnuma-dev libpcre2-dev libmaxminddb-dev librrd-dev

-FreeBSD
+On Arch Linux:
+- sudo pacman -S gcc git gettext flex bison libtool autoconf automake pkg-config libpcap json-c numactl pcre2 libmaxminddb rrdtool

+On FreeBSD:
-- sudo pkg install gcc git autoconf automake libtool devel/pkgconf json-c gmake
+- sudo pkg install gcc git gettext flex bison libtool autoconf automake devel/pkgconf gmake libpcap json-c pcre2 libmaxminddb rrdtool

-Remember to use gmake and not make on FreeBSD
+Remember to use `gmake` and not `make` on FreeBSD

+On MacOS:
+- brew install coreutils gcc git gettext flex bison libtool autoconf automake pkg-config libpcap json-c pcre2 libmaxminddb rrdtool

+On Windows (assuming [MSYS2](https://www.msys2.org/) already installed):
+- msys2 -c "pacman --noconfirm -S --needed --overwrite '\*' git mingw-w64-x86\_64-toolchain automake1.16 automake-wrapper autoconf libtool make mingw-w64-x86\_64-json-c mingw-w64-x86\_64-crt-git mingw-w64-x86\_64-pcre mingw-w64-x86\_64-libpcap"

+### How To Build The Documentation

+- pip install --upgrade pip
+- pip install -r doc/requirements.txt
+- make doc

+Use the builtin python3 webserver to view documentation:
+- make doc-view

 ### How To Add A New Protocol Dissector

 The entire procedure of adding new protocols in detail:

-1. Add new protocol together with its unique ID to: src/include/ndpi_protocol_ids.h
+1. Add new protocol together with its unique ID to: `src/include/ndpi_protocol_ids.h`
-2. Create a new protocol in: src/lib/protocols/
+2. Create a new protocol in: `src/lib/protocols/`
-3. Variables to be kept for the duration of the entire flow (as state variables) need to be placed in: src/include/ndpi_typedefs.h in ndpi_flow_tcp_struct (for TCP only), ndpi_flow_udp_struct (for UDP only), or ndpi_flow_struct (for both).
+3. Variables to be kept for the duration of the entire flow (as state variables) need to be placed in: `src/include/ndpi_typedefs.h` in `ndpi_flow_tcp_struct` (for TCP only), `ndpi_flow_udp_struct` (for UDP only), or `ndpi_flow_struct` (for both).
-4. Add a new entry for the search function for the new protocol in: src/include/ndpi_protocols.h
+4. Add a new entry for the search function for the new protocol in: `src/include/ndpi_protocols.h`
-5. Choose (do not change anything) a selection bitmask from: src/include/ndpi_define.h
+5. Choose (do not change anything) a selection bitmask from: `src/include/ndpi_define.h`
-6. Add a new entry in ndpi_set_protocol_detection_bitmask2 in: src/lib/ndpi_main.c
-7. Set protocol default ports in ndpi_init_protocol_defaults in: src/lib/ndpi_main.c
+6. Set protocol default ports in `ndpi_init_protocol_defaults` in: `src/lib/ndpi_main.c`
+7. `./autogen.sh`
-8.  ./autogen.sh
+8. `make`
-9. make
+9. `make check`
-10. make check

 ### How to use nDPI to Block Selected Traffic

 You can use nDPI to selectively block selected Internet traffic by embedding it onto an application (remember that nDPI is just a library).
 Both [ntopng](https://github.com/ntop/ntopng) and [nProbe cento](http://www.ntop.org/products/netflow/nprobe-cento/) can do this.

 ### nDPI Paper Citation